andreoliveirapguerra/ESP-SIMHUB-TFT/README.md

-# SimHub firmware for ESP32 and ESP8266
+# SimHub firmware for esp32-8048S050C CYD display, with working display

 Head over to the discord server to discuss this firmware: [DISCORD](https://discord.gg/CfvJySWTcE)